aromatt/netipds/README.md

 // later...
 return errors.Join(errs...)
 ```

-While `netipds` tries to follow the idioms of `netipx` in general, forcing
+`netipds` tries to follow the idioms of `netipx` in general, but forced
-error-batching adds unnecessary machinery, is not what all users want, and is easily
+error-batching adds extra machinery, is not what all users want, and is easily
 implemented on top of the `netipds` API.

 ### 3. Fail fast